 Giant Tortoise Yard

 Have a chance encounter with our gentle giants, the Aldabra Tortoises.
-Meet the famous mild mannered Quazi and Tank – get up close, give them some love, and be sure to take lots of pictures (the camera loves them).
+Meet the famous mild mannered Quazi, Tank, and Orville – get up close, give them some love, and be sure to take lots of pictures (the camera loves them).

 Our beloved giant tortoise, Methuselah, who passed away on July 9, 2011, was South Dakota's oldest resident.
 He was born in 1881 in the Galapagos Islands, and weighed in at 600 pounds.
 Methuselah celebrated his birthday each year by feasting on his favorite food, watermelon.